-The German Language examination is designed to measure knowledge and ability equivalent to that of students who have completed two to four semesters of college German language study.
-It focuses on skills typically achieved from the end of the first year through the second year of college study; material taught during both years is incorporated into a single examination.
+The German Language examination is designed to measure knowledge and skills typically learned in the first and second year of college study.
+Material taught during both years is incorporated into a single examination.

 The examination is administered in three separately timed sections:

 - Section III: Reading

 The examination contains approximately 120 questions to be answered in 90 minutes.
 The three sections are weighted so that each question contributes equally to the total score.
 Any time candidates spend on tutorials or providing personal information is in addition to the actual testing time.